Pritam991/javascript/README.md

 Async/Await🔃

 Async/Await is a special syntax to work with promises in a more comfortable fashion.
 It's easy to understand and use.
 Adding the keyword async before a function ensures that the function returns a promise and the keyword await makes JavaScript wait until that promise settles and returns the result.

+Callbacks🚀

+Node.js, being an asynchronous platform, doesn't wait around for things like file I/O to finish - Node.js uses callbacks.
+A callback is a function called at the completion of a given task; this prevents any blocking, and allows other code to be run in the meantime.